GraphiCortex/CMU_15_462/notes/11_Digital_Geometry_Processing.md

 >  [Wikipedia](https://en.wikipedia.org/wiki/Catmull-Clark_subdivision_surface)
 >
-> R 是对 edge 的 原中心 进行计算
+> R is to calculate the original center of edge

-> 适用于四边形网格，在三角网格上效果不好
+> Suitable for quadrilateral meshes, not effective on triangular meshes
 >
 > ![1544789663802](assets/1544789663802.jpg)
 >